mobbr/mobbr-api-v1/payments/README.md

     annotated (=TRUE)   : TRUE or FALSE, leaves internal bookkeeping in (fields starting with a .) referrer (=NULL)    : URL, the origin of the payment

-Examples of recipients that can be put in the `data` argument:
+Examples of formats that can be put in the `data` argument:
+- `mobbr-username`
 - `me@mail.com`
 - `mailto:me@mail.com`
 - `https://github.com/patricksavalle` (personal profile page of any site listed by `GET /api_v1/api/oauth_providers`)